emilyrmeads/User-centricity-2019/README.md

 6) *The most efficient and effective method of conveying information with and within a development team is face-to-face conversation.*

-Documentation is important, but often its measure of success in transmitting knowledge is questionable.
+Documentation is important, but often an actual measure of how successful it is in transmitting knowledge is questionable.
 Tacit knowledge is best transfered by moving the people who have the knowledge around.
-Tacit knowledge is often the relationships among the facts, meaning that it is only by having people share their ideas about the facts that something useful can be applied to a specific situation.
+Tacit knowledge can be described as the relationships among the facts, meaning that it is only by having people share their ideas about the facts that something useful can be applied to a specific situation.

 7) *Working software is the primary measure of progress*